The beginner's guide to e-commerce KPIs

 How it's calculated: Divide the number of users who add products to a cart by the number of completed purchases.

-Why it’s useful: Getting customers to finish the purchase is critical.
+Why it matters: Getting customers to finish the purchase is critical.
 A high cart abandonment rate points to friction or disincentives.
 Shipping costs, unexpected fees, or checkout problems on specific devices and browsers are common culprits.
+Knowing the rate tells you there's a problem; digging into where it spikes tells you what to fix.

 Bringing it all together